Sum by month in columns

 - Date <= end of month (from date in row 4)

-Notice F5 is a mixed reference, with the column locked.
-This allows the row to change as the formula is copied through the table, but the client name always comes from column F.
+Notice F5 is a mixed reference, with the column locked and the row relative.
+This allows the row to change as the formula is copied down the table, but the client name name in column F does not change as the formula is copied to the right.

-As mentioned above, values in G4:I4 are actually dates: Jan 1, 2019, Feb 1, 2019, and Mar 1, 2019.
-So, this criteria simply checks for dates greater than the first of month dates in row 4.
-Notice that this is another mixed reference, this time with the row locked.
-This allows the column to change as the formula is copied across the table, but keeps the row number fixed.
-The concatenation with an ampersand (&) is necessary when building criteria that use a logical operator and a value from another cell.
+Notice G$4 this is another mixed reference, this time with the row locked.
+This allows the column to change as the formula is copied across the table, but keeps the row number fixed as the formula is copied down.
+The concatenation with an ampersand (&) is necessary when building criteria that use a logical operator and a value from another cell, because the SUMIFS function is in a group of eight functions that split criteria into two parts.

 Pivot Table solution